-Though it started as a small Kickstarter project, Oculus Rift now has some huge names backing it, such as legendary video game programmer (and co-creator of the original Doom titles) John Carmack.
-Plus, in 2014, the Oculus VR company was purchased by Facebook, which means there's a truly authoritative presence in the background keeping the Oculus platform intact.
+Though it started as a nameless Kickstarter project, Oculus Rift now has some huge contenders backing it, such as legendary video game programmer (and co-creator of the original Doom games) John Carmack.
+What’s more, Oculus VR was purchased by Facebook in 2014, meaning there's a truly authoritative presence overseeing the platform, for better or worse.

 Both the HTC Vive and Oculus Rift successfully offer expansive video game worlds and out-of-body experiences within your living room, and that's because the technology backing them up is similar in a lot of cases.